-Electric cars are not the way to go
+Electric cars - the way to go?

 With the bulk of South Africa's electricity being generated from low-quality coal, Wits researchers have reported that electric cars will not reduce greenhouse gas emissions blamed for global warming.